nischalon10/codelabtesting/codelab.md

 3. Clone the repository to your local machine.

 ### Step 1.2: Create the Branches
+In addition to your existing main branch or any other branch add these two branches with this naming convention
-1. Create a `codelab` branch where you'll place the markdown file.
+1. Create a `codelab` branch where you'll place the markdown file and most importantly `codelab.yml` file
 2. Create a `codelab-page` branch to hold the compiled CodeLab files.

 ```bash